adityavinodk/energy_save/README.md

 2. Predict reasons for high energy consumption using the valuable insights provided

 ## Starting App
+Firstly, add `chromedriver` to your system path.
+This is needed to ensure complete advantage of the UI/UX we offer.

 Run the following in the root folder of the repository
 ```shell
 pip install -r requirements.txt